cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 R is a foundational tool within a toolkit that I will refer to as the "data science ecosystem".

-If you were not able to make either Zoom session, I did a brief introduction to the "ecosystem" - the community of people that are creating cool analytical tools and building tutorials and case studies for how they might be applied, as well as a core set of tools that are all designed to work nicely together in order to implement projects.
+If you were not able to make the first lab session, we did a brief introduction to the "ecosystem" - the community of people that are creating cool analytical tools and building tutorials and case studies for how they might be applied, as well as a core set of tools that are all designed to work nicely together in order to implement projects.

 You can think of R, R Studio, and Markdown kindof like Excel (analysis), Word (report-writing), and Power Point (presentations).
 R allows you to analyze your data, but these results are not useful unless you can share them with others.
 Here is where [data-driven documents](http://ds4ps.org/dp4ss-textbook/ch-030-data-driven-docs.html) developed using R Studio and Markdown really shine.
 You can quickly package your R code as cool reports, websites, presentations, or dashboards to format the information in whatever way is most accessible and useful for your clients or stakeholders.